baladithyab/kilocode/apps/kilocode-docs/docs/advanced-usage/evolution-ab-testing.md

 Kilo Code executes both variants and evaluates them using your project's **Rubrics**.

-## Manual A/B Testing
+## Running an A/B Test

-You can trigger an A/B test manually via the CLI or VS Code.
+You can trigger an A/B test manually via the Evolution Settings Panel, Command Palette, or CLI.

+### Using Evolution Settings (Recommended)

+1. Go to **Settings > Evolution**.
+2. Under **Quick Actions**, click **Start A/B Test**.
+3. In the dialog that appears:
+    - Enter a description of the task to test.
+    - Select the configuration file you want to test against (Variant B).
+4. Click **Run Test**.

+### Using VS Code Command Palette

+1. Open the Command Palette.
+2. Run **`Kilo Code: Evolution: Run A/B Test`**.
+3. Enter the task description.
+4. Select the configuration for Variant B.

 ### Using the CLI